Tazman-Audio/Fabric.2.0/README.md

-# SoundMaker Unity
+# Fabric 2.0 Unity Package

-This repository contains the Unity package for the SoundMaker player
+This repository contains the Fabric 2.0 Unity package